pra-navi/tp/docs/UserGuide.md

 {% include admonition.html type="question" title="How do I transfer my data to another computer?" body="

-Install the app in the other computer and overwrite the empty data file with your previous save file.
+1. Locate the save file at <code>[CoordiMate JAR file location]/data/addressbook.json</code> on your current computer. <br>
+2. Copy the save file to the same location on your new computer.

 " %}